TubercularOx/darkhaunter/Speculation/Timeline.md

 Then strip #15 initiates the subplot concerning Roy’s father and the mysterious omen about goats.
 At that time, I already had conceived of the Linear Guild (as seen in Round 3) and knew that the prophecy referred to Elan’s as-yet-unnamed evil twin.

 The details came later, naturally, but I had enough of an idea in my head to lead the story in that direction.

+### Gate Plans

+**Dungeon Crawlin’ Fools, page R5-B**

+The “mysterious gate” subplot gets introduced during these strips, starting with strip #96.
+I was never really happy with the way the villains just start talking about it, though, so I’ve now created two bonus strips that give a better introduction to the gate and the idea that it zaps anyone who tries to enter.

 ### Other Dungeons